-Peter Maye, Assistant Professor of Reconstructive Sciences, Ph.D., Wesleyan University.
+Peter Maye, Associate Professor of Reconstructive Sciences, Ph.D., Wesleyan University.
 Isolation, characterization and differentiation of embryonic and adult skeletal stem cells down the osteogenic lineage.

 Lakshmi Nair, Assistant Professor of Orthopaedic Surgery and Chemical, Materials and Biomolecular Engineering, Ph.D., SCTIMST, India.
 Design and development of regenerative biomaterials to favorably modulate the responses of a variety of cell types involved in tissue regeneration and repair.

 Ernst Reichenberger, Professor of Reconstructive Sciences, Center for Regenerative Medicine and Skeletal Development, Ph.D., University of Erlangen.
 Our laboratory is interested in the complex processes required for generating and maintaining skin and bones.
 We study rate human genetic disorders where such mechanisms are disrupted on a genetic and functional level from gene discovery to in vitro and in vivo models.